 There are basically three different kinds of argument against women’s ordination.
 The first kinds of arguments are non-theological pragmatic arguments.
 For example, WO is part of a secular agenda.
 WO was introduced into the church by liberals.
 WO will lead the church to liberalism.
 There is no difference between ordaining women and ordaining practicing gays.
 These arguments are characterized by their lack of properly theological substance.

 More properly theological arguments tend to fall into two different kinds as there are basically two different kinds of traditions that do not ordain women: Protestant arguments and Catholic arguments.
-By “Protestant,” I mean Christian traditions that have their roots in the Reformation, affirm sola scriptura, do not allow much authority to church tradition or councils, with the exception perhaps of Saint Augustine, and the Reformers, and tend to have a low (if not Zwinglian) view of the sacraments.
-Some in Reformation churches (such as Anglicans and Lutherans), would not necessarily fall into this category (but there are Anglicans and Lutherans that would).
+By “Protestant,” I mean Christian traditions that have their roots in the Reformation, affirm sola scriptura, do not allow much authority to church tradition or councils, with the exception perhaps of Saint Augustine and the Reformers, and who tend to have a low (if not Zwinglian) view of the sacraments.
+Some in Reformation churches — such as Anglicans and Lutherans — would not necessarily fall into this category, but there are Anglicans and Lutherans who would.
 By “Catholic,” I mean Christian traditions that, while affirming the significance of Scripture, also place a high value on church tradition, and have a high view of the sacraments.
 Churches that fall into this category would include not only Roman Catholics, but also the Orthodox, and some (but not all) Anglicans and Lutherans.

 Protestants and Catholics (in the specific sense in which I am using the terms) understand the purpose of ordination differently, and consequently use different theological arguments against women’s ordination.
 Protestants tend to understand the purpose of ordination as having to do with authority, with preaching, and with teaching, and their arguments focus on the exegesis of Scripture.
 Accordingly, the kinds of anti-ordination arguments they use generally focus on three related issues in biblical interpretation: (1) hierarchical relations between men and women (men are in charge, and women are not); (2) whether women should preach in the pulpit; and (3) whether women should teach men.
 Protestant arguments tend to be exegetical, appealing to biblical passages that seem to affirm (1) a hierarchical understanding of the relation between men and women, (2) forbid women to speak in church; (3) forbid women to teach.